-On June 20, 2002, the Company entered into a new line of credit with BOK.
+On June 20, 2002, the Company entered into a new revolving line of credit with BOK.
 Under the terms of the new agreement, the Company was extended a commitment to borrow up to \$2,300,000.
 Amounts borrowed under the line bear interest at Chase Manhattan Prime plus one percent, with payments of interest on outstanding balances due monthly beginning August 1, 2002.
-Any principal amounts borrowed under the line will be due on July 1, 2003.
-There was no outstanding balance under this credit facility at March 31, 2003.
+Any principal amounts borrowed under the line were due on July 1, 2003.
+On July 1, 2003, the maturity date was extended to July 1, 2004.
+There was no outstanding balance under this credit facility at June 30, 2003.